 Accessible Alternative Justification

 The requesting unit must document if their purchasing process evaluated other alternatives that were more accessible.
-If so, the requesting unit must explain what academic or business reasons necessitate the selection of the less accessible option.
+If so, the requesting unit must explain what business reasons necessitate the selection of the less accessible option.
 If more accessible alternatives were not evaluated, or did not exist, the unit must document their plan to ensure that a search for a more accessible alternative is conducted when the contract or exception expires.

 The exception request form will be an online tool with a workflow that includes several steps.